jorgeilosona/DebDroid-1/README.md

 * Full Debian Environment in your Pocket
 * No Rooting Required
 * Supports Desktop Environment (LXDE, LXQT, Mate, XFCE)
+* Test your Linux packages sandboxed without interfering of your Termux Environment

 # Installation
 Installation is quite easy. follow the steps shown below: